The Maurice Wohl Charitable Foundation

 • Minimal risk in asset management

-• Careful evaluation of organizational sustainability
+• Careful evaluation of organisational sustainability

 • Assessment of leadership quality and governance structures